 Global Leadership in Real Estate Education and Research

-The Real Estate program at the Wisconsin School of Business is comprised of the James A. Graaskamp Center for Real Estate and the Department of Real Estate and Urban Land Economics.
-Together, the program has a century-long tradition in fostering excellence in real estate education, research and outreach.
-Wisconsin is uniquely positioned to provide leadership to the real estate industry in the 21st century.
+The Wisconsin Real Estate Program is comprised of the Graaskamp Center for Real Estate, the Department of Real Estate and Urban Land Economics, and the Wisconsin Real Estate Program, and the Wisconsin Real Estate Alumni Association (WREAA) Together, the Program has a century-long tradition in fostering excellence in real estate education, research and outreach.
+Wisconsin's real estate program is consistently ranked as one of the best academic real estate programs by US News & World Report, and it is uniquely positioned to provide leadership to the real estate industry in the 21st century.

-The Graaskamp Center is also a hub for knowledge and networking for top level real estate industry leaders through our executive Board of Advisors, offering members:
+The Graaskamp Center is also a hub for knowledge and networking for over 140 senior-level real estate industry leaders through our Board of Advisors.
+Member benefits include:

-- High-level networking with industry peers, faculty and students
+- High-level networking events with industry peers, faculty and students

 - Exclusive meetings and activities